AWS S3 Legacy

 }

-8. Conditional step: When using KMS encryption on the bucket, the role also needs permissions to GenerateDataKey and Decrypt on the buket.
+2. Conditional step: When using bucket KMS encryption, the role also needs the GenerateDataKey and Decrypt permissions on the bucket.
 Either add these permissions to the above policy, or attach a new policy to the role containing the following:

 {